zabbonat/The-Peer-Review-Gauntlet/README.md

 - **"Flawless Victory"** — Win with more than 80 HP
 - **"Caffeinated"** — Use coffee 3 times
 - **"Ghosted"** — Encounter Reviewer 3

-## 🚀 Deployment

-### GitHub Pages

-1. Fork this repository
-2. Go to Settings → Pages
-3. Select "Deploy from a branch" → main → root
-4. Your game will be live at `https://YOUR_USERNAME.github.io/peer-review-gauntlet/`

-### Local Development

-Simply open `index.html` in your browser.
-No build step required!

 ## 🔧 Technical Details